SpruceVedant/Algorithms/oops.md

  - If subclass (child class) has same method as declared in parent class, it is known as method overriding in java.
  - Method overriding is used for runtime polymorphism.

+ METHOD OVERLOADING
+ - Method overloading is a form of polymorphism in OOP.
+Polymorphism allows objects or methods    to act in different ways, according to the means in which they are used.